My loved one is struggling; where can they access help at King’s?

 Student Services Online contains support for a range of issues.
 You can also refer to the following articles to learn more about the different types of help we offer:

-I’m concerned that a student is at risk of suicide; what should I do?
+I’m concerned that a student is at risk of suicide, what should I do?

 It can be very difficult to hear that someone you care about is experiencing suicidal thoughts.
-You can help your loved one to take the first step to getting help by listening to their experiences and encouraging them to access professional support as soon as possible.
+If you're supporting a student who's expressed that they're having suicidal thoughts, you can help them to take the first step to getting help by listening to their experiences and encouraging them to access professional support as soon as possible.
+You may find the following article helpful: Concerned about suicidal thoughts for yourself or someone else?

 What will happen when I raise a concern?